section-engineering-education/engineering-education/content/articles/terminal-progress-bar-python/index.md

 ### Introduction

-Maybe your application involves a file upload or downloads at some point through the terminal/console.
+Maybe your application involves file uploads or downloads at some point through the terminal/console.
 You will, at one point, want to show the progress in the said interface.
 Terminal progress bars are a great way to visualize to the user the progress of an underlying task.
 We will look at how to do that using file downloads.

 There are various libraries to do that in Python, including tqdm, Progress, Alive Progress, etc.